Product review: My first encounter with BARLEYmax

 Claim: "Super wholegrains for balance, shape and energy release"

-The first thing I noticed was a rich malty flavour which was very pleasant and inviting.
+On sniffing the cereal in the pack, the first thing I noticed was a rich malty aroma which was very pleasant and inviting.
 So far, so good.
 The cereal consisted of dark golden-brown flakes of barley (looking similar to oats in appearance) with lighter tiny flakes of soy scattered in between.
 It seemed to me to be a little too well-browned, like a toasted muesli that's sat in the oven a little too long.

-The taste was somewhat disappointing after all the good news.
+When I finally ate it, the taste was somewhat disappointing.
 I must admit I found it tasted a little dry, somewhat burnt in taste.
 It definitely needed a lift from a sliced banana or a couple of spoons of yoghurt or stewed apple to make it more interesting and palatable.

 Digestive 1st